(Note: I will continue to update this as I add stalls and update stalls to this page, most recent updates first.)

 Here is the chicken curry biryani.

 The curried meat sings and then mixed on the biryani rice make it a combination that’s out of this world.
 The chicken is very tender and the curry is so nice on the rice.
 To me, the curry makes half of the dish, so why go for the fried chicken instead of the curried chicken?

 Here is the mutton version.

-This was the only stall at Old Airport that sells Indian food.
+There aren’t many stalls at Old Airport that sell Indian food.
 There used to be a stall that sold things like Bee Hoon Goreng and Prata, but not anymore.